getdozer/dozer-docs/docs/sinks/oracle.md

 ### Configuration

+To start, define a new connection to Oracle in your `dozer-config.yaml` file using the steps outlined [here](../sources/oracle.md).

-The following configuration block can be used in `dozer-config.yaml` to define a new Oracle sink:
+Thereby, the following configuration block can be added to define a new Oracle sink:

 ```yaml
 sinks: